vuxcode/pr1-project-PllanaEgzon/README.md

 I fixed that by useing the clearInterval function that stop multipel intervals running.
 Another big problem i encounterd was that the output did update, when i pressed the button on the console.log it worked fine but not on the actual page.
 I solved that problem by creating a function called updateTimer and changed the some variables to strings then used inneText to update the timer value.
-Got two alert after the 4th session fix it by swaping places on some codes and rewriting some of them.
-Pressing "Reset" button i got 25:0 i fixed that by addaing a padStart method that give you a lengt to the numbers of your chose padStart(2, "0"), it was for the seconds.
-You won't be able to choose your own time on the timer but thats the whole thing behind it.

 ## Promises